jkingportfolio/CI_PP3_Taco_Trailer/README.md

 2. As a user, I want to be able to create an account.
 3. As a user, I want to be able to login/out of my account.
 4. As a user, I want to be able to change my account password.
-5. As a user, I want to be able to chose between order pick up or delivery.
+5. As a user, I want to be able to choose between order pick up or delivery.
-6. As a user, I want to be able to change current order address if the stored one is incorrect.
+6. As a user, I want to be able to change the current order address if the stored one is incorrect.
 7. As a user, I want to be able to view the menu.
 8. As a user, I want to be able to add items to my order.
 9. As a user, I want to be able to remove items from my order.